Tesla Model X running costs

 |50U||48 months / 50,000 miles||12 months / 12,500 miles||£3,529.90 / £7,053.80|

 The Tesla Model S is an expensive car – that’s the long and short of it.
-Prices for the entry-level 75D start at around £80,000, but it then jump to nearly £100,000 for the 100D and well over £130,000 for the range-topping P100D.
+Prices start at £91,650, rising to well over £130,000 for the range-topping P100D.
 Even by Range Rover standards, that’s pricey for a retail buyer.
-Monthly prices aren’t cheap, either, with typical PCP deals ranging from around £900 per month for the 75D, even after a deposit of £10,000 or more.
-Plus, Tesla seldom offers interest-free finance.
+Monthly prices aren’t cheap, either, and Tesla seldom offers interest-free finance.

 Business users, however, might find the Tesla a more affordable proposition.
-For the lucky few whose company-car allowance will stretch to the Tesla’s lofty P11D price, it’s well worth considering the Model X 75D against alternatives like the Range Rover Sport TDV6 and Audi Q7 e-tron – if only for the huge saving you’ll make on company-car tax.
+For the lucky few whose company-car allowance will stretch to the Tesla’s lofty P100D price, it’s well worth considering against alternatives like the Range Rover Sport TDV6 and Audi Q7 e-tron – if only for the huge saving you’ll make on company-car tax.

 A total absence of CO2 emissions means the Model X sits in the lowest bracket for BiK company-car tax, which mean that it’ll cost £5,000 a year in tax from April 2019, for a 40% taxpayer, which is actually some £700 more than an Audi Q7 e-tron will cost and only £400 less than a Range Rover Sport PHEV.
 But the Tesla’s BiK tax then drops to just £633 a year for the 2020/21 tax year, which is loose change compared to what you’ll pay for any diesel SUV – even the plug-in hybrid Audi Q7 e-tron.
 Even before the planned fall in company-car tax costs from 2020, the Tesla is good value as a business car given its performance, practicality and upmarket appeal.

 Of course, the Tesla gets free access to the London Congestion Charging zone, and you’ll pay far less to fuel it than a diesel car.
-It should cost around £10 to charge the Tesla at home, depending on your tariff, while public pay-per-charge rapid chargers are likely to cost around £18.
-You even have to pay to use the Tesla Superchargers, at a cost of 20p per kWh, after you’ve used up an annual free allowance of 400kWh (around four or five full charges).
+It should cost around £12.50 to charge the Tesla at home, depending on your tariff, while public pay-per-charge rapid chargers are likely to cost around £18.
+Tesla Superchargers cost of 20p per kWh, after you’ve used up an annual free allowance of 400kWh (around four full charges).

 Tesla Model X insurance group